Published On: Dec 09 2011 10:30:16 AM CSTUpdated On: Apr 20 2016 01:00:00 AM CDT

-In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom."
+In the early 1990s, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom."
 But, what are the cast members up to today?

 After the show, Mayim Bialik (Blossom Russo) appeared in guest roles on TV shows like "The John Larroquette Show," "Fat Actress" and "Curb Your Enthusiasm."

-Bialik also earned a doctorate in neuroscience since "Blossom" and now has a regular role on "The Big Bang Theory."
+Bialik also earned a doctorate in neuroscience since "Blossom" and now has a regular role on "The Big Bang Theory," earning four Emmy nominations since joining the show's cast in 2010.

 Joey Lawrence played Blossom's older brother, the middle child in the family, Joey Russo, most known for his drawn-out "Whoa" catchphrase.

-Lawrence now stars in the ABC Family sitcom "Melissa & Joey," along with fellow '90s sitcom star Melissa Joan Hart.
+Lawrence starred in the ABC Family sitcom "Melissa & Joey," along with fellow '90s sitcom star Melissa Joan Hart for four seasons between 2010 and 2015.
 His other recent credits include earning third place on "Dancing with the Stars" in 2006 and hosting the reality TV competition shows "Master of Dance" and "Splash."

 Jenna von Oÿ played Six LeMeure, Blossom's best friend.

 After "Blossom," von Oÿ made guest appearances on such shows as "Chicago Hope," "7th Heaven," "Moesha," and had a starring role in the sitcom "The Parkers."
-In October 2010, she married computer data consultant Brad Bratcher in Newton, Conn.
-Von Oÿ and Bratcher have one daughter, Gray Audrey, born on May 21, 2012.
+In October 2010, she married computer data consultant Brad Bratcher in Newton, Connecticut.
+Von Oÿ and Bratcher have two daughters, Gray Audrey, born on May 21, 2012, and Marlowe Monroe Bratcher, born on Nov.
+1, 2014.

-Ted Wass (Nick Russo), pictured, bottom right, retired from acting after "Blossom."
-Since then, Wass has worked nonstop as a television director on such shows as "Spin City," "Two and a Half Men," "Rules of Engagement," "2 Broke Girls," "Sullivan & Son" and Joey Lawrence's sitcom "Melissa & Joey."
+Ted Wass (pictured, bottom right) played Blossom's father, Nick Russo.
+He retired from acting after "Blossom."
+Since then, Wass has worked nonstop as a television director on such shows as "Cristela," "Mom," "Spin City," "Two and a Half Men," "Rules of Engagement," "2 Broke Girls," "Sullivan & Son" and Joey Lawrence's sitcom "Melissa & Joey."

 Michael Stoyanov (left) played Anthony Russo, Blossom's oldest brother.
-His character, a recovering drug addict and alcoholic, eventually becomes a paramedic.
+His character, a recovering drug addict and alcoholic, eventually became a paramedic.

 Bialik, von Oy and Stoyanov reunited in 2010 to play themselves in an episode of the sitcom "'Til Death."